ulise/sling-docker-nosql/README.md

 A nginx frontend as a load balancer for two sling instances.
 Two sling instances using oak and a mongo-repository.
 A mongodb instance serving the reposotory data of the sling containers.
-This is a pure testing and gabbling environment.
+This is a pure testing and gambling environment.
 It´s not made for production.

 ##Prerequisites